 - Google Scholar

 - Search by article title to find free, legal preprint and open versions of an article from open repositories and preprint servers such as bioRxiv and OSF Preprints.
 Look for “all versions.”
 See a video on How to use Google Scholar.

 - Not recommended.
-Use is currently illegal in many countries due to copyright laws.
+Illegal in many countries due to copyright laws.

 Use your network